tekknolagi/tekknolagi.github.com/index.md

 * [Security engineering](https://pentesterlab.com/profile/3c9762377542915b2cc2fbdf94): Personally, security engineering isn't something I want to pursue but having the mindset is extremely vital.
-I like to do [CTFs](https://ctftime.org/team/226953) whenever I have time with tendency to solve OSINT, web, and misc challs. welcome [to help keep it running](https://github.com/sponsors/tekknolagi).
+I like to do [CTFs](https://ctftime.org/team/226953) whenever I have time with tendency to solve OSINT, web, and misc challs.
   I would say security engineering on decentralized protocols/applications to be the highest of difficulty.
   Smart contracts are a whole another monster.

 * Economics: I'm a student memember at [Mises Institute](https://mises.org/) which favors the Austrian School of Economics (a school of thought).
 Though I favor this ideology